The Insight Gap: What High Performers Need

 Leadership Without a Safety Net

-Most leadership books are written for managers inside stable organizations.
-The assumption is that leaders operate with the buffer of budgets, teams, and institutional support.
-Even when things get tough, the system...
+Most leadership books are written for managers inside well-resourced organizations.
+The assumption is that leaders operate with a buffer — budgets, teams, established process, institutional support.
+Even when things get hard, the system absorbs some of the strain.
+O...

 Continue Reading...